-Although your first thought for cooling may be air conditioning, there are many alternatives that provide cooling with less energy use.
-A combination of proper insulation, energy-efficient windows and doors, daylighting, shading, and ventilation will usually keep homes cool with a minimum of energy use in all but the hottest climates.
-Although ventilation should be avoided in hot, humid climates, other approaches can significantly reduce the need to use air conditioning.
+Your first thought for cooling may be air conditioning.
+While air conditioning is often required to remain safe and comfortable in the hottest of climates, there are many alternatives that provide cooling with less energy use in climates where passive cooling is sufficient.
+Using a combination of proper insulation, energy-efficient windows and doors, daylighting, shading, and ventilation will usually keep homes cool with less air conditioning.
 Before choosing a cooling system, you may want to familiarize yourself with the principles of heating and cooling.

 - Set your programmable thermostat as high as is comfortable in the summer, and raise the setpoint when you're sleeping or away from home.